riscv-software-src/riscv-tools/README.md

 In actuality, of this list, we will need to build only `riscv-fesvr` and `riscv-isa-sim`.
 These are the two components needed to simulate RISC-V binaries on the host machine.
-We will also need to build `riscv-linux-gcc`, but this involves a little modification of the build procedure for `riscv-gcc`.
+We will also need to build `riscv64-unknown-linux-gnu-gcc`, but this involves a little modification of the build procedure for `riscv64-unknown-elf-gcc`.

 First, clone the tools from the `ucb-bar` GitHub
 repository: